 Inactive ones cannot be assigned to any of the groups because, as the name suggests, they are not active and are therefore neither logged in to networks nor read posts by others.
 So you can safely ignore them.

 You should do some research on your competition.
-This will not only let you know what they are doing, but will also give you tips on what will go down well with the target group, provided the competition does a good job.
+This will not only let you know what they are doing but will also give you tips on what will go down well with the target group, provided the competition does a good job.

 Who is your competition?

 Everybody knows the most important competitors.
 So pick them out and take a look at their social media activities.
 Make a list of the three to five most important competitors.
-On which channels are they active and how heavily are they frequented?
+On which channels are they active and how heavily are they frequent?

-If, for example, the competition already has a hard time reaching the target group on one or the other channel, you have to consider whether the work is worthwhile for you – on the other hand you can also define this as a gap in order to reach the people there who are not enthusiastic about the competition.
-Also pay attention to how many fans/followers the competition has and how active the community is.
+If, for example, the competition already has a hard time reaching the target group on one or the other channel, you have to consider whether the work is worthwhile for you – on the other hand, you can also define this as a gap in order to reach the people there who are not enthusiastic about the competition.
+Also, pay attention to how many fans/followers the competition has and how active the community is.

 What strategy does your competition follow?

 Take a look at what content your competitors publish and how often they do it.
 How does the competition get the best results?
-Are they rather funny, informative or emotional contributions?
+Are they rather funny, informative, or emotional contributions?
 The more intensively you deal with the competition, the more you can learn from it.
 Maybe you can already learn something here or fill a gap?

 How active are the fans of your competitors?

 In addition to the content analysis as such, you can also see how active the fans of your competitors are and calculate or have calculated the engagement value.
-It is calculated from the average number of likes, comments and shares per day, divided by the number of fans – in my opinion a much better comparison value than the number of fans.
+It is calculated from the average number of likes, comments, and shares per day, divided by the number of fans – in my opinion, a much better comparison value than the number of fans.

 What goals do you want to support through social media?

-In your corporate communication the most different goals can be defined.
+In your corporate communication, the most different goals can be defined.
 So think about to what extent you can and want to support them through social media marketing.
 A few examples:

 How do you set the right goals?